What You Need to Know About Growing Cactus VS Growing Succulents

 As cactus are tolerant, they handle shipping well.
 The plants I bought are doing great and of excellent quality.
 They turned up well packaged and disease-free.
 I would certainly buy cactus plants on Amazon again.

 Growing cactus from seed is frustrating and can take a long time.
 However, kids love it, so there is no reason you should not give it a go.

 Cactus are vital to wildlife

 Everything you need to know about cactus gardens does not end with the cactus plants themselves.
 It is important to encourage wildlife into your cactus garden.
 A small pond will encourage birds and insects to visit.
 Both birds and insects are invaluable in cactus gardens as they are great pollinators.

 Finally, don’t forget to plan your cactus garden.
-They are many different cactus plants which are suitable for gardens, but keep in mind the size of your garden and its location.
+They are many different cactus plants which are suitable for gardens.
+But, keep in mind the size of your garden and its location.
 If your garden is in an exposed windy location, you may not want to plant tall cactus.
-Some cactus grow very large so it important to bear in mind the size of your garden and make sure that you do not plant cactus which will outgrow your garden.
+Some cactus grow very large.
+It is important to bear in mind the size of your garden and make sure that you do not plant cactus which will outgrow your garden.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.